tildearrow/furnace/doc/3-pattern/effects.md

 ## note

 - `0Cxx`: **Retrigger.** repeats current note every `xx` ticks.
-  - This effect is not continuous; it must be entered on every row.
+  - this effect is not continuous; it must be entered on every row.
-- `ECxx`: **Note cut.** ends current note after `xx` ticks.
-For FM instruments, it's equivalent to a "key off".
+- `ECxx`: **Note cut.** ends current note after `xx` ticks. for FM instruments, it's equivalent to a "key off".
 - `EDxx`: **Note delay.** delays note by `x` ticks.

 ## other

 - `9xxx`: **Set sample position.** jumps current sample to position `xxx * 0x100`.
-  - Not all chips support this effect.
+  - not all chips support this effect.
 - `EBxx`: **Set LEGACY sample mode bank.** selects sample bank. used only for compatibility.
   - does not apply on Amiga.
 - `EExx`: **Send external command.**